Latest posts

 Communicating with your open source community

 Once your open source Python project has users and a community you will likely want to communicate with them in an official capacity.
+Perhaps you want to tell them about a new release, show a use case where someone is using your tool or solicit feedback on an upcoming feature.

 Building a user community for your open source project

 Now that our open source Python project exists and users can install it we will want to turn our attention to sustainability, reach and ongoing maintenance.
+By putting it out there and gaining users you are opening yourself up to questions, bug reports and feature requests.

 Documenting Python projects with Sphinx and Read the Docs

 In part four of this series we discussed documenting our code as we went along by adding docstrings throughout out project.
+In this post we will see that effort pay off by building a documentation site using Sphinx which will leverage all of our existing docstrings.

 Monitoring Dask + RAPIDS with Prometheus + Grafana